koushik80/city-bike/README.md

 ---

 <h3 align="left"> Prerequisites: :gear:</h3>
-<p align="left">To be able to set up and run the project needed to install in local computer and required addresses</p>
+<p align="left">To be able to set up and run the project needed to install it local computer and the required addresses to be used</p>
 <ul>
 <li>install command: npm i</li>
 <li>running frontend: npm start</li>